Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Methodology

 \subsection{Overview}

-For a selected target website, such as a social media platform like RedNote~\footnote{\url{https://www.xiaohongshu.com/}} or an e-commerce site like Amazon~\footnote{\url{https://www.amazon.com/}}, an attacker first chooses a raw trigger image $I$, such as a product image or a post cover that appears normal and benign, which will then be optimized during subsequent training.
+For a chosen target website, such as a social media platform like RedNote~\footnote{\url{https://www.xiaohongshu.com/}} or an e-commerce site like Amazon~\footnote{\url{https://www.amazon.com/}}, the attacker first selects a benign-looking trigger image $I$, such as a product photo or a post cover.
+This image serves as the starting point and will be optimized during training.

-At each training step, we first employ our proposed \textit{LLM-Driven Environment Simulation} $G _{LES}$ (Section~\ref{sec:method-argument}), to sample a new realistic context.
-This provides a webpage screenshot $s$ embedded with the perturbed trigger image, a corresponding user instruction $p_u$, and a pixel-level mask $mask^{shot}$ that identifies the trigger's location within $s$.
-The perturbation $\delta$ within the trigger image region is then updated using Projected Gradient Descent (PGD)~\cite{madry2017towards}.
+At each training step, we first use our \textit{LLM-Driven Environment Simulation} $G_{\mathrm{LES}}$ (Section~\ref{sec:method-argument}) to construct training data.
+Specifically, it generates a webpage screenshot $s$ that contains the perturbed trigger image, a corresponding user instruction $p_u$, and a pixel-level mask $mask^{shot}$ that identifies the trigger region within $s$.
+We then update the perturbation $\delta$ inside the trigger region using Projected Gradient Descent (PGD)~\cite{madry2017towards}.
 To ensure the resulting malicious trigger image remains imperceptible to users, we constrain the perturbation $\delta$ to a predefined $\ell_{\infty}$ norm bound $\epsilon$, formally:

-Our training objective is to minimize a joint loss function composed of two loss items.
-The first is the cross-entropy loss $\mathcal{L}_{\mathrm{CE}}(a, \hat{a})$, guiding the agent’s output $a$ (Eq.~\ref{eq:inference}) toward the malicious target action $\hat{a}$ across dynamically varying environments.
-Concurrently, the loss $\mathcal{L}_{\mathrm{attn}}$ (Section~\ref{sec:method-attention}) is applied to explicitly focus the model on the trigger image region, bolstering attack consistency despite the trigger’s small size.
-Specifically, the joint loss function is defined as:
+Our objective is to minimize a joint loss that consists of two terms.
+The first term is the cross-entropy loss $\mathcal{L}_{\mathrm{CE}}(a, \hat{a})$, which drives the agent's output $a$ (Eq.~\ref{eq:inference}) toward the malicious target action $\hat{a}$ across dynamically varying environments.
+The second term is an attention-based loss $\mathcal{L}_{\mathrm{attn}}$ (Section~\ref{sec:method-attention}), which explicitly encourages the model to focus on the trigger region in order to reduce interference from surrounding content.
+Formally, we define: